DerKevinRiehl/website_personal/content/review_activities/_index.md

       text:
             I act as a reviewer in following journals and conferences...

+            * Annals of Mathematics and Artificial Intelligence

+            * Future Business Journal

+            * Forum for Linguistic Studies

             * Global Business Review

-            * Forum for Linguistic Studies

-            * Symposium on Management of Future Motorway and Urban Traffic Systems

-            * Transportation Research Board Annual Meeting

             * IEEE International Conference on Intelligent Transportation Systems

             * IEEE International Conference on Vehicular Electronics and Safety

             * IEEE Transactions on Intelligent Transportation Systems

-            * Annals of Mathematics
+            * International Conference on Models and Technologies for Intelligent Transportation Systems (MT-ITS)

-            * Future Business Journal
+            * Journal of Rail Transport Planning and Management

             * Molecular Genetics and Genomics

+            * Symposium on Management of Future Motorway and Urban Traffic Systems (MFTS)

+            * Transportation Planning and Technology

+            * Transportation Research Board Annual Meeting

 ---